 Intro

-He was there in Lahore on Brandereth Road wherein MGA died in May of 1908.
+In 1908, he was there in Lahore on Brandereth Road wherein MGA died in May.

 In 1909, he was forced to renew his bait with the 1st Khalifa, Maulvi Nur ud Din in a famous meeting of the top 200 Ahmadi’s in the world.
 5 years, he would contest the nature of this bait (Via page 249, Vide Andruni Ikhtilafat e-Silsilah Ahmadiyya kei Asbab, p.
 58).